Home

 - 17 % positive mentions

-The music in the game is largely absent, with most players noting a reliance on ambient sounds rather than a traditional soundtrack.
+The music in the game is largely absent, with most players noting that it consists primarily of ambient sounds rather than a traditional soundtrack.
 While the sound design effectively contributes to a creepy atmosphere, many reviewers expressed a desire for more musical elements to enhance the experience.
-Overall, the game's soundscape is appreciated for its atmospheric qualities, but the lack of music is a common point of criticism.
+Overall, the game's sound effects are praised for their ability to create tension, but the lack of music is a common point of criticism.

 “The soundtrack is composed of only ambient sounds: winds, cave echoes, doors, etc... it is sufficient.”